iYigitOnay/iYigitOnay/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm İhsan Yiğit Önay
-I'm a passionate Software Engineering student focused on front-end development, with a growing interest in back-end technologies.
+I'm a passionate Software Engineering student focused on back-end development, with a growing interest in back-end technologies.
 I love turning complex problems into simple, beautiful, and intuitive interfaces.

 🚀 Currently learning: React, JavaScript, and leveling up my skills every day.
 🛠️ Comfortable with: HTML, CSS, JavaScript, Git, VS Code